xapian/xapian/xapian-applications/omega/docs/scriptindex.rst

         If specified, LENGTH must be at least 6 (because the hash takes 6 characters).

+hextobin
+        converts pairs of hex digits to binary byte values (providing a way to specify arbitrary binary strings e.g. for use in a document value slot).
+The input should have an even length and be composed entirely of hex digits (if it isn't, an error is reported and the value is unchanged).

 index[=PREFIX]
 	split text into words and index probabilistically (with prefix PREFIX if specified).